ceph/ceph/doc/cephfs/fs-volumes.rst

 is created with octal file mode ``755``, uid ``0``, gid ``0`` and the data pool layout of its parent directory.

-Remove a subvolume group using:
+Remove a subvolume group by running a command of the following form:

 .. prompt:: bash #

    ceph fs subvolumegroup rm <vol_name> <group_name> [--force]

-The removal of a subvolume group fails if it is not empty or non-existent.
-'--force' flag allows the non-existent subvolume group remove command to succeed.
+The removal of a subvolume group fails if the subvolume group is not empty or is non-existent.
+The ``--force`` flag allows the non-existent "subvolume group remove command" to succeed.

-Fetch the absolute path of a subvolume group using:
+Fetch the absolute path of a subvolume group by running a command of the following form:

 .. prompt:: bash #

    ceph fs subvolumegroup getpath <vol_name> <group_name>

-List subvolume groups using:
+List subvolume groups by running a command of the following form:

 .. prompt:: bash #